|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The General Notes Record contains special notes, comments or instructions on different data fields, such as customer number, vendor number, order number, product code, contact name, and PO number.
 Procedure DB17 is used to add, change (modify), query and delete a General Notes Record.
 Dynamic linking to these special notes or comments is easily done by pressing function key F7 on the data entry screen where the word "NOTES" appears.
 The primary key of the General Notes Record is the Record-Type code, Note-ID and Code-No.

-The Database Control System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10 (64-bit version).
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+The Database Control System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and and now Windows 10.
+The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the DBS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-This Database Control software has been ported to the HP-3000 COBOL environment.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the DB menu.
-The newest release of the database control software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
+This Database Control software has been ported to the HP-3000 computer and IBM mainframe.
+In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the database control menu.
+The 2018 version of the database control software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit code.

-The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for Windows XP or Windows 10, (2) DBS Procedure Manual and (3) online Help File.
-The technical DBS Systems Manual and cobol source programs can be purchased separately.
+The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for any version of MS Windows, (2) DBS Procedure Manual and (3) online Help File.
+The technical DBS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample database reports and screen formats, General Information Manual or a free working demo for Windows 10 on a CD-ROM disc of this DB System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample database reports and screen formats, General Information Manual or a free working demo of this DB System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Database Control software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site DBS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any DBS software questions or concerns.